adamnagel/adamnagel.github.io/_posts/2020-09-27-configuring-graphdb-behind-nginx.md

 http://localhost:7200
 ```

-With the proxy settings, we'll set it run run at:
+With the proxy settings, we'll set it to run at:
 ```
 http://localhost:8080/graphdb/
 ```